MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/gm-connectedness.md

 ## Statistics

+According to the [Horizontal collaboration and cross-silo leadership](https://insights.office.com/networks/cross-silo-leadership-horizontal-collaboration/) article, it's important to develop and deploy cultural brokers:

+* "Cultural brokers promote cross-boundary work in one of two ways: by acting as a bridge or as an adhesive."
-“The value of horizontal collaboration is widely recognized.
-Employees who can reach outside their silos to find colleagues with complementary expertise learn more, sell more, and gain skills faster,” according to [Horizontal collaboration and cross-silo leadership](https://insights.office.com/networks/cross-silo-leadership-horizontal-collaboration/).
+* “The value of horizontal collaboration is widely recognized."
+* "Employees who can reach outside their silos to find colleagues with complementary expertise learn more, sell more, and gain skills faster.”

 ## Best practices